Line-Tied Flux Rope Relaxation and Reconnection: A 3D Kinetic Case Study: 3D Diagnostics

 Regions with high values of $Q$ indicate field lines which converge and/or diverge rapidly from one another.
 Collecting all field lines with a given value of $Q$ defines a surface known as the quasi-separatrix layer (QSL), which indicates places where 3D reconnection events are likely to occur.\cite{priest1995}

-To implement this diagnostic, we interpolate our simulated magnetic field output data and integrate field lines from a grid of points in the $z=z_0$ plane to the $z=z_f$ plane using a symplectic second-order leapfrog method and calculate $Q(x,y)$ based on the map $(x,y)\rightarrow(X,Y)$ these field lines define.
+To implement this diagnostic, we interpolate our simulated magnetic field output data and integrate field lines from a grid of points in the $z=z_0$ plane to the $z=z_f$ plane (here, using an $8000\times8000$ grid of seed points with $z_0 = \qty{0}{\meter}$ and $z_f = \qty{10}{\meter}$) using a symplectic second-order leapfrog method and calculate $Q(x,y)$ based on the map $(x,y)\rightarrow(X,Y)$ these field lines define.
 The QSL is then identified as the set of field lines where $Q$ exceeds some chosen threshold value.
+Further details on this calculation and the interpretation of $Q$ are discussed in Appendix \ref{sec:squashing}.